Clivey1234/ComfyUI_FBX_Import/README.md

-.

-🕺 FBX Pose Blender BODY25 Match — ComfyUI Node
+🕺 FBX Animations to OpenPose ComfyUI Node

-Convert FBX Animations Into Stable BODY-25 Pose Images Aligned To Any Reference Stickman

-(Add your own banner here)
+FBX ComfyUI Director allows you to take a FBX animation and convert it into an OpenPose compatible imageset It can directly feed them into nodes like Wan22FunControlToVideo

 ⭐ Features
 ✔ Converts any FBX animation into a sequence of BODY-25 / OpenPose style stickman frames